Volver a Noticias

 Ángel García - Dir. de Estrategia Corporativa y Transformación Digital

 When we are faced with the Digital Transformation of our company, hundreds of questions suddenly appear about what is most important and where we should start, as well as receiving input from all sides about what is best, which technologies will help us, which areas of our company are priorities and how best to carry out the whole process so that it is successful.
-First of all, it is very important to have a clear focus, to know how to differentiate between Computerisation and Digital Transformation.
-Many times we want to tackle a Digital Transformation project when our company is not even computerised, nor do we have the basic processes and tools for the management of a company.
-It is therefore necessary to evaluate this aspect before taking the following steps.

 HOW DO I KNOW IF MY COMPANY IS COMPUTERISED?